eclypse-prime/pijersi-engine/README.md

 ## Requirements

 * SWIG 4.0.2+
-* MinGW g++ 12+
+* g++ 12+
+* mingw-w64 12+ (cross compiler)

-This project has been built on Windows, but could be replicated on Linux by adjusting the build instructions in Makefile.
+This project has been built on Linux, but could be replicated on Windows by adjusting the build instructions in Makefile.

 ## Instructions

-After installing the requirements, simply run the makefile ```mingw32-make```.
+After installing the requirements, simply run the makefile ```make```.
 This will generate the C++/C# sources, compile them and link them into a DLL library.
 C# files will also be generated to make the use of the compiled library easier.
 The DLL and the C# files will be found in ```/wrap_csharp```.
 Simply copy and paste them in the C#/Unity project and they are ready to use.

 ## Useful data